The Beatles: Please Please Me and With the Beatles

 The success brought increased media exposure, to which the Beatles responded with an irreverent and comical attitude that defied the expectations of pop musicians at the time, inspiring even more interest.
 The band toured the UK three times in the first half of the year: a four-week tour that began in February, the Beatles' first nationwide, preceded three-week tours in March and May–June.
 As their popularity spread, a frenzied adulation of the group took hold.
 On 13 October, the Beatles starred on Sunday Night at the London Palladium, the UK's top variety show.
 Their performance was televised live and watched by 15 million viewers.
 One national paper's headlines in the following days coined the term "Beatlemania" to describe the riotous enthusiasm by screaming fans who greeted the band – and it stuck.
 Although not billed as tour leaders, the Beatles overshadowed American acts Tommy Roe and Chris Montez during the February engagements and assumed top billing "by audience demand", something no British act had previously accomplished while touring with artists from the US.
 A similar situation arose during their May–June tour with Roy Orbison.

 In late October, the Beatles began a five-day tour of Sweden, their first time abroad since the final Hamburg engagement of December 1962.
 On their return to the UK on 31 October, several hundred screaming fans greeted them in heavy rain at Heathrow Airport.
 Around 50 to 100 journalists and photographers, as well as representatives from the BBC, also joined the airport reception, the first of more than 100 such events.
 The next day, the band began its fourth tour of Britain within nine months, this one scheduled for six weeks.
 In mid-November, as Beatlemania intensified, police resorted to using high-pressure water hoses to control the crowd before a concert in Plymouth.
+On 4 November, they played in front of The Queen Mother and Princess Margaret during the Royal Variety Performance at the Prince of Wales Theatre.

 Please Please Me maintained the top position on the Record Retailer chart for 30 weeks, only to be displaced by its follow-up, With the Beatles, which EMI released on 22 November to record advance orders of 270,000 copies.
 The LP topped a half-million albums sold in one week.
 Recorded between July and October, With the Beatles made better use of studio production techniques than its predecessor.
 It held the top spot for 21 weeks with a chart life of 40 weeks.
 Erlewine described the LP as "a sequel of the highest order – one that betters the original".